Elevation Certificates For Flood Insurance Explained: What Are They and Who Needs One?

 However, elevation certificates are not always required to obtain quality flood insurance.
 Many private flood insurance policies, like those available at FloodPrice.com, do not require an elevation certificate.
-That fact alone can save homeowners hundreds, if not thousands, of dollars.

 Whether your insurer requires an elevation certificate or not, it might be helpful to know if an elevation certificate already exists for your home or property.
 Check first with your local floodplain manager.
 They are responsible for updating flood maps in your area and may already have one on file.
 Subsequently, property developers or your home’s previous owner may be able to provide one for you.